i-am-bee/bee-agent-framework/docs/cache.md

 const cache = new SlidingCache<number>({
   size: 3, // (required) number of items that can be live in the cache at a single moment
-  ttl: 1000, // (optional, default is Infinity) Time in miliseconds after the element is removed from a cache });
+  ttl: 1000, // (optional, default is Infinity) Time in milliseconds after the element is removed from a cache });

 await cache.set("a", 1);